pixeltable/pixeltable/docs/source/api/view.md

     :nosignatures:
     :toctree: _autosummary

-    MutableTable
+    View
 ```

-Instances of class {py:class}`pixeltable.MutableTable` are handles to Pixeltable tables.
+Instances of class {py:class}`pixeltable.View` are handles to Pixeltable views.

-Use this handle to query and update the table and to add and drop columns.
+Use this handle to query and update the view and to add and drop columns.

-{py:class}`pixeltable.MutableTable` instances are created by calling {py:meth}`pixeltable.Db.create_table`
+{py:class}`pixeltable.View` instances are created by calling {py:meth}`pixeltable.Db.create_view`
 or {py:meth}`pixeltable.Db.get_table`.

 ## Column Operations